SergioAlias/autotag/README.md

 # Autotag
 `autotag.sh` is a Bash script for Git auto-tagging.
-The script adds a [Semmantic Versioning accurate](https://semver.org/) tag after a commit to a Git repository.
+The script adds a [Semmantic Versioning accurate](https://semver.org/) tag after a commit/push to a Git repository.
 It also uses the last commit message as the tag message.

 ## Usage